wulffern/aic2026/lectures/l01_intro.md

 <!--pan_doc:

 An outline of the plan is shown below.
-There will be five milestones in all.

 At the end of the project you will have a function that converts temperature to a digital value.